-Ida Reading a Letter[caption id="attachment_2117" align="aligncenter" width="620"] Vilhelm Hammershøi, Ida Reading a Letter, 1899, private collection[/caption] Painted in 1899, Ida Reading a Letter was one the first works painted by Hammershøi in the rooms of his home in Strandgade 30 in Copenhagen, an address that was to play a critical role in artist life.
-Idea was Hammershøi’s wife.
-This sparsely furnished space, with its bare wooden floorboards, perpendicular wall mouldings, sentinel stoves and solid white-painted doors quickly became the central motif of his work.
+Created in 1899, Ida Reading a Letter was one of the first works painted by Hammershøi in the rooms of his home on Strandgade 30 in Copenhagen, Denmark; an address that was to play a critical role in the artist’s life.
+The idea was of Hammershøi’s wife.
+This sparsely furnished space, with its bare wooden floorboards, perpendicular wall moldings, sentinel stoves, and solid white-painted doors quickly became the central motif of his work.

 Hammershøi’s use of light, muted tones, and choice of subject are indebted to the Dutch 17th-century master Johannes Vermeer.
 It seems impossible that Hammershøi did not have Vermeer’s work in mind while painting this composition.

 Hammershøi created a series of paintings made from this viewpoint in the apartment but this painting seems to be the most poetic of them all.
 Hammershøi captured a sense of timelessness and introspective solitude.
 As Hanne Finsen and Inge Vibeke Raashou-Nielsen wrote, in his interior landscapes:

 Light is the principal subject…and that light is the meagre Danish winter light, the light of grey weather quite without color, warmth, or gaiety, albeit so rich in nuance…There is a light that pours in over the canvas and defines the space…The light is usually indirect for, of course, Hammershøi also knows that indirect light is often the most beautiful…

 Hanne Finsen and Inge Vibeke Raaschou-Nielsen, Vilhelm Hammershøi, En Retrospektiv udstilling, Copenhagen, 1981, p.
 16.